Aequalis-lib/AequalisReactWonder/JS Algorithms and Data structures/1.Big-O-Notation/Big-O-Notation.md

 - n number of operations inside n numbers of operations
 - As input grows runtime will grow exponenitally.

+#### In the above example runtime of the functionality will increase exponentially depending upon the n numbers of input.
+___
 ## Space Complexity

 - As the n grows, the size of the input will also grow